Peter Hoffmann (runner): Career

-He is the author of the hexalogy of six athletics-based books, A Life In A Day In A Year: A Postcard From Meadowbank, 1973-1978 (2017); Festina Lente - A Practical Philosophy of 800 Metres Running (2018); The True Confessions Of Retep Nnamffoh: School's Out For Ever, A 1973 Edinburgh Young Athlete's Diary (2018); The Way We Were (2020); Audacity and Idiocy – A Scottish Athlete’s 1978 Commonwealth Games Journal (2022) and Running through the Years: Janus and the View from Deep-midwinter (2024).
+He is also the author of the hexalogy of six athletics-based books, A Life In A Day In A Year: A Postcard From Meadowbank, 1973-1978 (2017); Festina Lente - A Practical Philosophy of 800 Metres Running (2018); The True Confessions Of Retep Nnamffoh: School's Out For Ever, A 1973 Edinburgh Young Athlete's Diary (2018); The Way We Were (2020); Audacity and Idiocy – A Scottish Athlete's 1978 Commonwealth Games Journal (2022) and Running through the Years: Janus and the View from Deep-midwinter (2024).
 A Life In A Day In A Year: A Postcard From Meadowbank, 1973-1978 (2017) captures the Scottish athletics scene of the 1970s featuring such athletes as Roger Jenkins (banker) David Jenkins (sprinter) and Paul Forbes encapsulating the social culture of the Edinburgh era of the 1970s.

 In 2021 Hoffmann authored the book Two Worlds telling the remarkable story of (Dr.) Arthur Philip Motley a Black American who as a young man left his home in McAlester City Oklahoma in 1928 to travel the 4351 miles across America and the Atlantic Ocean to come to Edinburgh Scotland to fulfil his dream to become a doctor going on to become a legendary figure in the community of Oxgangs.

 Through their diaries, The Letts’ Schoolboys follows, tracks and contrasts the daily lives of five fellow British schoolboy diarists - T.G.
 Richards aged 15 in 1918 from Swansea Wales; English schoolboys G.D.B.
-(Gordon) Goodall from Worcester aged 14 at the beginning of 1930; Kenneth Holder aged 14 in 1935 from Woking; Derek Foster, aged 15 in 1940 who lives in Harrow but attends Dulwich College London during school-term; and their Scottish compatriot from across the years and the decades and the border, Peter Hoffmann, aged 14 in 1971, who attends Edinburgh’s Boroughmuir Senior Secondary School.
-Covering a period of over half a century the book follows their day to day lives in their own words including Spanish Flu, Test Matches, Churchill’s most famous speech, the German-France Armistice and even a World War 1 baseball match held in Swansea between Canada and the USA.
+(Gordon) Goodall from Worcester aged 14 at the beginning of 1930; Kenneth Holder aged 14 in 1935 from Woking; Derek Foster, aged 15 in 1940 who lives in Harrow but attends Dulwich College London during school-term; and their Scottish compatriot from across the years and the decades and the border, Peter Hoffmann, aged 14 in 1971, who attends Edinburgh's Boroughmuir Senior Secondary School.
+Covering a period of over half a century the book follows their day-to-day lives in their own words including Spanish Flu, Test Matches, Churchill's most famous speech, the German-France Armistice and even a World War 1 baseball match held in Swansea between Canada and the USA.

-He is also the author of the Samuel Pepys An Edinburgh Town-Dweller series of 12 monthly journals covering the years 1971-1996 as well as editing the 1934 Edinburgh schoolgirl diary of Patricia Oram.
+In 2024 Hoffmann edited the 1934 Edinburgh schoolgirl diary of former The Mary Erskine School pupil Patricia Oram.

+In his 70th year, writing under the moniker James Boswell, Hoffmann is working on a series of town and country dweller memoirs (Edinburgh and the Highlands) 'Whispers from the Close Echoes from the Glen - A Memoir of Scots Sorts and Sensations', the first of which, has been published.